Tuning Monte Carlo Generators: The Perugia Tunes: Overview of Tunes included in PYTHIA

 \section{Overview of Tunes included in PYTHIA}

-The following three tables give an overview of the tune presets that have so far been implemented in \textsc{Pythia}, as of version 6.4.23.
+The following three tables give an overview of the tune presets that have so far been implemented in \textsc{Pythia}, as of version 6.4.23 (see additionally the table in Appendix \ref{app:2012} for the Perugia 2012 set, introduced in versions 6.4.27 and 6.4.28).
 They can be obtained either by setting \ttt{MSTP(5) = NNN}, where \ttt{NNN} is the tune number, or by calling \ttt{PYTUNE(NNN)} before the call to \ttt{PYINIT}.
 It is not advisable to do both.
 Note that, when \ttt{MSTP(5)} is used, \ttt{PYINIT} calls \ttt{PYTUNE}, and the tune parameters will then overwrite any previous user modifications.
 Also consult the output of \ttt{PYTUNE} which informs you about useful references for each tune, its parameters, and a brief description of their meaning.